 Real Estate Vocabulary Words Home Buyers Should Know

-Below you’ll find an extensive real estate vocabulary list to memorize and practice so you sound experienced when talking to contracts, realtors, and other industry players.
+Below you’ll find an extensive real estate vocabulary list to memorize and practice so you sound experienced when talking to real estate agents, loan officers, sub-contractors, and other industry players.

 This is the same approach I took to help me get my first real estate deal at age 20.
 I could have let my age be an objection but instead I made up for it by proving my extensive knowledge of real estate investing from self study.

-Start studying basic vocab terms and their meanings!
-And I’ve also got a training course teaching you everything you need to know to start buying investment properties.
+Start studying basic real estate vocab terms and their meanings!
+And I’ve also got a training course teaching you everything you need to know to start buying investment properties or buying your dream home at a discount.

 Real Estate Vocabulary List:

-Agent – A person who works for a seller, buyer, or both during a real estate transaction.
+Agent – A real estate agent is a person who works for a seller, buyer, or both during a real estate transaction.

-Appraisal – The estimation of a property’s market value by a licensed appraiser.
+Appraisal – The estimation of a property’s market value by a licensed appraiser to assist banks in making loans to home buyers.

 Appreciation – The annual increase in a property’s market value.

-Assessment – The value assigned to your home by a government tax assessor.
+Assessment – The value assigned to your home by a government tax assessor, which is used to calculate property taxes.

 Capitalization Rate – A rate used to determine property value based on net income typically used for apartment buildings.
 Cap Rate is calculated by dividing net income before debt by current market value of the property.
 If the market cap rate for apartments in your city is 8% then your net income is 8% of the property’s value.